 I've seen a few students recently who have asked 'but are employers really interested in my job in a bar/shop/restaurant?'
 While some sectors will require relevant work experience, UK graduate employers value any experience that gives you insight into the world of work and helps you to develop the skills and competencies they are looking for in a context outside of your degree.
-Whilst it is important not to lie or exaggerate what you have done and achieved, it's also important not to undersell your part-time work experience.
-Part-time and vacation work can help you to develop a wide range of skills including:
+It's important not to undersell your part-time work experience in CVs and job applications, and clearly explain how it has developed your transferable skills.
+These include:

 Team-working.
 Did you work as part of a team in that bar or restaurant?
 What specific roles did you have within the team?
 How did you support and encourage team members?
 How did you build effective relationships with colleagues and clients?

 Leadership.
 Did you come up with ideas for doing things more efficiently and get others on board with your ideas?
 Did you train/supervise/manage/inspire other staff members?

 Attention to detail

 Time management.
 Did you have to prioritise activities within the part-time role, or balance your part-time job with your studies and other commitments?
 Submit your project/essay early despite juggling multiple demands?
 What tools and methods did you use to organise your time and meet deadlines?